mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

 - [Day 5.
 Final steps for RTL2GDS using tritonRoute and openST](#day-5-final-steps-for-rtl2gds-using-tritonroute-and-openst)

 The goal of openLANE is to produce a clean GDSII layout with no human intervention.
-It is a fully automated open-source end-to-end ASIC design.
+It is a fully automated open-source end-to-end ASIC design flow.

 ## Day 1.
 Inception of open-source EDA, openLANE and SkyWater 130